Fruit Gushers

 Fruit Gushers (also simply Gushers) are a Betty Crocker-branded fruit snack introduced in 1991.
 They are described as soft and chewy with a fruity-juice center.

 History

-Fruit Gushers (sometimes simply "Gushers") were introduced in 1991 as a Betty Crocker fruit snack.
+Fruit Gushers were introduced in 1991 as a Betty Crocker fruit snack.
 Each box of Fruit Gushers was list priced at and contained six pouches of Gushers, each of which had nine individual pieces for 90 Cal per pouch.

 Composition

 Strawberry-flavored Fruit Gushers are composed of sugar, dried corn syrup, corn syrup, modified corn starch, fructose, pear concentrate, and grape juice concentrate.

-Targeted at children, they were acorn-shaped with a soft "licorice-like" exterior and a liquid inside, included "strawberries and pear puree concentrate", and came in two flavors: "Strawberry Splash" and "Gushin' Grape".
+Developed to appeal to children, Fruit Gushers are acorn-shaped with a soft "licorice-like" exterior and a liquid inside, such as "strawberries and pear puree concentrate".
+In 1991, Fruit Gushers were available in two flavors: "Strawberry Splash" and "Gushin' Grape".